borjanG/borjanG.github.io/about.md

 </div>

 <p style="width: 450px;">
 My current research is centered on the interplay of deep learning and control theory.
-I previosly conducted research on the control of partial differential equations with moving interfaces (free boundary problems).
+I previosly conducted research on the control of free boundary problems.
 </p>

 I obtained a BSc (2016, cum laude / mention Assez Bien) in Applied Mathematics and Computer Science, as well as an MSc (2018, summa cum laude / mention Très Bien) in Applied Mathematics, from the <a href="https://www.u-bordeaux.fr">University of Bordeaux</a>.